stonecircle/kue-ui-express/README.md

 The authmaker config is optional and Kue-Ui will work entirely without Authenticaion/Authorisation if you don't provide it.

 ## Development
-This repo is just a wrapper for wrapping [Kue-Ui](https://github.com/stonecircle/kue-ui) in an express app.
+This repo is just a wrapper for wrapping [Kue-Ui](https://github.com/stonecircle/kue-ui) in an Express app.
 Most develpment will be done on the main Kue-Ui repo.

 ### License
 `kue-ui-express` is released under the MIT license.
 See LICENSE.txt for the complete text.